Sentinel297/VPE-Ragnarok-Online/README.md

 Substracts 1k silver from the caster's inventory to strike the target with the power of greed, instantly killing them.

 Cart Revolution:
-Dumps the carried cart on the target creature, inflicting damage depending on the total mass of items carried by the caster divided by 2 to creatures standing nearby, will additionally push back creatures within the area of effect.\n\nThis action will destroy the current cart.
+Dumps the carried cart on the target creature, inflicting damage depending on the total mass of items carried by the caster divided by 2 to creatures standing nearby, will additionally push back creatures within the area of effect.
+This action will destroy the current cart.